 France is known for its highly-influential style of cooking.
 Dating back to the 14th century, French cooking is an art that has evolved into France’s gift to the world.
 It wasn’t until the 20th century that French cuisine became the high-level haute cuisine that we now know it as.
 One dish that is synonymous with French cooking is beef bourguignon.
 This French beef stew is a dish that is enjoyed both in fancy French brasseries and kitchen tables across the world.
 Beef bourguignon is also a very practical dish that can be made using a slow cooker.

-At The Paris Guy, we believe that anyone visiting The City of Lights should experience all aspects of its cultural splendor.
+While the information we provide in this post is free, we also sell tours at reasonable prices.
+At The Tour Guy, we believe that anyone visiting The City of Lights should experience all aspects of its cultural splendor.
 We offer a large selection of Paris tours for those who want to a complete cultural experience.
 Experience the best of France’s culinary history on The Tour Guy’s exclusive food tour through Paris’ Le Marais neighborhood.
 Enjoy sumptuous oysters, French cheese, crème brûlée and of course, beef bourguignon.

 The History of Beef Bourguignon